2-rust/portfolio/README.md

-# imabhishek
+# My Portfolio

-Welcome to **imabhishek** – a modern portfolio site built with Next.js and Tailwind CSS.
+Welcome to **My Portfolio** – a modern portfolio site built with Next.js and Tailwind CSS.
 This project showcases your skills, work experience, and projects with interactive animations and a clean, responsive design.

 ## 🚀 Overview

-imabhishek serves as a personal portfolio site to display your professional journey, technical abilities, and select projects.
+My Portfolio serves as a personal portfolio site to display your professional journey, technical abilities, and select projects.
 It leverages the power of Next.js for fast, scalable web applications and Tailwind CSS for elegant styling.
 Framer Motion powers smooth animations throughout the site.

 ## 🛠️ Tech Stack